Harris signs order to designate coronavirus as a notifiable disease

 The HSE said on Thursday that there was no confirmed case of Covid 19 in Ireland at present.
 It said 78 people had been tested for the virus up until last Monday.
 Photograph: iStock

-The coronavirus, Covid-19, has been officially designated as notifiable disease in Ireland.
+The coronavirus, Covid-19, has been officially designated a notifiable disease in Ireland.

 On foot of an order signed on Thursday by the Minister for Health Simon Harris doctors will be obliged to routinely notify the HSE when a case of Covid-19 is diagnosed.

 The HSE said on Thursday that there was no confirmed case of Covid 19 in Ireland at present.
-It said 78 people had been tested for the virus up until last Monday.
+Some 78 people had been tested for the virus up to last Monday.

-Speaking after signing the order making Covid 19 a notifiable disease, the Minister for Health Simon Harris said: “Ireland is well positioned to detect and respond to a case of the Covid-19 (coronavirus) that might arise here.
+Speaking after signing the order making Covid 19 a notifiable disease, Mr Harris said: “Ireland is well positioned to detect and respond to a case of the Covid-19 (coronavirus) that might arise here.
 This measure, to include Covid-19 on the list of notifiable diseases, is common practice when dealing with a newly emerging infectious disease.
 This was also done for the SARS epidemic in 2002.”

 The Department of Health chief medical officer Dr Tony Holohan said: “Ireland’s public health response to Covid-19 remains unchanged.
 We are in a containment phase.
 Anyone returning from China in the last 14 days, and experiencing symptoms associated with Covid-19 (coronavirus), is instructed to self- isolate and contact the health service via phone or email.”